Qatar confirms COVID-19 test requirements for World Cup fans

 Visitors must be able to show a negative result from a PCR test taken in the 48 hours before arriving or from an official rapid test taken within 24 hours.
 The COVID-19 testing policy for visitors aged six and over is “regardless of the individual’s vaccination status,” the Supreme Committee for Delivery & Legacy said in a statement.

+The decisions extend throughout the World Cup the public health policies that have been in place since Sept.
+4 for all travelers arriving in Qatar.

 Vaccination is not mandatory for the 1.2 million expected visitors for the Nov.
 20-Dec.
 18 tournament.
+In June 2021, Qatar’s government had suggested there would be a vaccine mandate for fans at the World Cup.

 Rapid antigen tests taken in the previous 24 hours before landing in Qatar will only be accepted if they are from official medical centers and not self-administered.
 No further tests are required in Qatar if fans do not develop symptoms of COVID-19.